SchwarzIT/spectral-intellij-plugin/README.md

 ## Features

+### Automatic Linting
-- Automatic linting of your OpenApi specifications and highlighting in your editor
+Automatic linting of your OpenApi specifications and highlighting in your editor

+### Customizable Ruleset
-- Specify your own [ruleset](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) in the plugins settings, under Preferences -> Tools -> Spectral -> Ruleset.
+Specify your own [ruleset](https://meta.stoplight.io/docs/spectral/ZG9jOjYyMDc0NA-rulesets) in the plugins settings, under `Preferences -> Tools -> Spectral -> Ruleset`.
 There you can select a file on your local machine or just paste the URL of a ruleset available on the internet e.g.:
   [Schwarz IT API linting rules](https://github.com/SchwarzIT/api-linter-rules)

   The default ruleset comes bundled with the plugin and uses Spectrals recommended [OAS](https://meta.stoplight.io/docs/spectral/ZG9jOjExNw-open-api-rules) ruleset.
+### Customizable File Matching pattern
-- Select the files that will be linted.
-By default, every JSON file will be linted by the plugin when it's opened.
-You can adjust this in the Settings under Preferences -> Tools -> Spectral -> Included files.
-Default is the glob pattern `**.json`, you could for example change it to `**/openapi/*.json`
+The customization of file matching is possible under `Preferences -> Tools -> Spectral -> Included files`.
+By default, every JSON file will be linted with default pattern `**.json` by the plugin, when json file is opened.
+You can adjust this to `**/openapi/*.json`, so that some other json files, such as `composer.json`, `package.json`, will not be included and linted automatically.

 ## Installation